About QCAT

 Organisational structure

-QCAT is part of the justice administration division within the Department of Justice and Attorney-General.
-The Minister responsible for QCAT is the Honourable Paul Lucas MP, Deputy Premier and Attorney-General and Minister for Local Government and Special Minister of State.
+QCAT is part of the justice services division of the Department of Justice and Attorney-General.
+The Minister responsible for QCAT is the Honourable Shannon Fentiman, Attorney-General and Minister for Justice, Minister for Women and Minister for the Prevention of Domestic and Family Violence.